bw-lunchr/backend/README.md

 ## UPDATE Admin (Requires Authorization header)
  `https://bw-luncher.herokuapp.com/api/admin/:id`
  - PUT request: Where ":id" is the id of the admin.
+ - May be used to update admin's name, email, and password.

 # School Endpoints